MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 - **-rigid_lmax** Specify the lmax used for rigid registration for each scale factor, in the form of a list of integers (default: 2,2,2,4,4,4).
 The list must be the same length as the linear_scale factor list

-- **-rigid_niter** Specify the number of registration iterations used within each level before updating the template, in the form of a list of integers (default:50 for each scale).
+- **-rigid_niter** Specify the number of registration iterations used within each level before updating the template, in the form of a list of integers (default: 50 for each scale).
 This must be a single number or a list of same length as the linear_scale factor list

 - **-affine_scale** Specify the multi-resolution pyramid used to build the affine template, in the form of a list of scale factors (default: 0.3,0.4,0.6,0.8,1.0,1.0).
 This and rigid_scale implicitly define the number of template levels

 - **-affine_lmax** Specify the lmax used for affine registration for each scale factor, in the form of a list of integers (default: 2,2,2,4,4,4).
 The list must be the same length as the linear_scale factor list

-- **-affine_niter** Specify the number of registration iterations used within each level before updating the template, in the form of a list of integers (default:500 for each scale).
+- **-affine_niter** Specify the number of registration iterations used within each level before updating the template, in the form of a list of integers (default: 500 for each scale).
 This must be a single number or a list of same length as the linear_scale factor list

 Multi-contrast options
 ^^^^^^^^^^^^^^^^^^^^^^

 - **-mc_weight_initial_alignment** Weight contribution of each contrast to the initial alignment.
-Comma separated, default: 1.0
+Comma separated, default: 1.0 for each contrast (ie. equal weighting).

 - **-mc_weight_rigid** Weight contribution of each contrast to the objective of rigid registration.
-Comma separated, default: 1.0
+Comma separated, default: 1.0 for each contrast (ie. equal weighting)

 - **-mc_weight_affine** Weight contribution of each contrast to the objective of affine registration.
-Comma separated, default: 1.0
+Comma separated, default: 1.0 for each contrast (ie. equal weighting)

 - **-mc_weight_nl** Weight contribution of each contrast to the objective of nonlinear registration.
-Comma separated, default: 1.0
+Comma separated, default: 1.0 for each contrast (ie. equal weighting)

 Additional standard options for Python scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^